POV entering photo studio through cracked door

 When something does go wrong—and it will—having a detailed contingency plan in place will keep heads cool and the machine running as smoothly as possible.

 Just as we advise you to perform a risk assessment of vendors, so do we perform our own risk assessments.
-We have extensive action plans to respond to natural risks like flooding and fire; technical risks like systems breakdowns, security threats, and internet disruption; and human resource risks like loss of key personnel.
+We have extensive action plans to respond to natural risks like flooding and fire, technical risks like systems breakdowns, security threats, and internet disruption, and human resource risks like loss of key personnel.

 One of the best parts of writing out 20 pages of step-by-step instructions for disaster response is discovering things you can do to mitigate risk right now.
 The ability to reduce or eliminate risk proactively is extremely beneficial.
-For that reason, Pixelz continuously updates our contingency plans, with strictly defined implementation owners, communication channels, and effective dates.
+For that reason, Pixelz continuously updates our contingency plans with strictly defined implementation owners, communication channels, and effective dates.

-Next Steps (Assessment and mitigation)
+Next Steps (Assessment and Mitigation)

-After you’ve profiled your retouching vendor, the next step is to assess the risks.
+After you’ve profiled your post-production vendor, the next step is to assess the risks.
 Determine the likelihood of occurrence, severity of impact, and mitigation possibilities.
 A quality vendor will work with you to mitigate risks—it’s in both their short-term and long-term interests.

 If you’d like to learn more about our security standards, policies, and procedures, just ask!
 We love to spread infosec love.